Jessica Watson: Early life

-Watson was born in Gold Coast, Queensland, Australia.
-The second of four children of New Zealander couple Roger and Julie Watson, who moved to Australia in 1987, she has dual Australian and New Zealand citizenship.
+Jessica Rose Watson was born on the Gold Coast, Queensland.
+The second of four children of New Zealand–born couple Roger and Julie Watson, who moved to Australia in 1987, she has dual Australian and New Zealand citizenship.
 She has an older sister (Emily) and younger brother and sister (Tom and Hannah).
 All four took sailing lessons as children, and the family went on to live on board a 16-metre cabin cruiser for five years, the children being home schooled via distance learning.
-Later they lived on a purpose-built double decker bus for some time.
+Later they lived on a purpose-built double-decker bus for some time.
 When Watson was eleven and they were still living on the boat, her mother read Jesse Martin's book Lionheart: A Journey of the Human Spirit to the children as a bedtime story.
 This led to Watson forming the ambition, at age 12, to sail around the world too.
+She started sailing when she was 14 years old.